KumarGosala24/BookMyBus/README.md

 - 🎨 **Frontend**: React.js (with Axios, React Router, etc.)
 - 🗂️ **Database**: MongoDB (via Djongo or MongoEngine)
 - 🔐 **Authentication**: JWT-based login/signup for secure access
-- ☁️ **Deployment Ready**: Configured for deployment on platforms like Heroku, Render, or Vercel

 ---